 The program consists of a summer semester and monthly one-day meetings during the academic year.
 The studies include seminars, lectures, and tutorials, in addition to excursions, writing and creative workshops, cultural events, and social activities.
 The program provides ample room for discussion and mutual enrichment between the participants.

 The social aspect is a key part of the program.
-The fellows spend time together for six consecutive and intensive weeks, in the course of which they live in shared housing.
-The shared living contributes greatly to bonding and to creating a once-in-a-lifetime social experience.
-It also intensifies the intellectual experience, by allowing a direct encounter with a variety of opinions.
-In fact, the lively discussions that begin in the classroom are continued with even greater intensity in the shared housing.
+The fellows spend five consecutive and intensive weeks together, in the course of which they live in shared housing.
+The shared living arrangement contributes greatly to bonding and to creating a once-in-a-lifetime social experience, as well as intensifying the intellectual experience by providing a direct encounter with diverse views.
+In fact, the lively discussions that begin in the classroom are often continued with even greater intensity in the shared housing.

-Personal Journey: In the course of the program and throughout the following year each fellow develops a personal research project of social and cultural activity, with close and continuing support from the program’s team and from supervisors selected in keeping with the content of the project.
+Personal Journey: In the course of the program and the following year each fellow develops a personal project that combines research and social and cultural activity, with close and ongoing support from the program’s staff and select advisors according to the content of each project.

 For additional details please see the program’s website.